We Need More Ballot Drop Boxes

-In Missouri, the Republican Secretary of State has ordered drop boxes previously in use in prior elections to be removed from public places.
-This week, Ohio Secretary of State Frank LaRose announced his ban on county boards of elections offering more than one drop box saying, “it’s grown too late to make changes to how Ohio will administer this year’s presidential election.”
+In Missouri, the Republican secretary of state has ordered drop boxes previously in use in prior elections to be removed from public places.
+This week, Ohio Secretary of State Frank LaRose (R) announced his ban on county boards of elections offering more than one drop box saying “it’s grown too late to make changes to how Ohio will administer this year’s presidential election.”

 This is wrong.
 It is not too late.

-Months before ballot drop boxes made an appearance on Trump’s Twitter, we were bringing states to court to expand safe and reliable voting options—including ballot drop boxes.
-Two of the Four Pillars to safeguard VBM specifically focus on accounting for Postal Service delays in delivering ballots: postmark deadline and ballot collection.
-We are challenging these laws in 11 states and are intervening in the GOP’s attempts to suppress voters in Nevada and Pennsylvania.
+Months before ballot drop boxes made an appearance on Trump’s Twitter, we were bringing states to court to expand safe and reliable voting options — including ballot drop boxes.
+Two of the Four Pillars to safeguard vote by mail specifically focus on accounting for Postal Service delays in delivering ballots: postmark deadline and ballot collection.
+These laws are being challenged in 11 states and Democrats are intervening to stop the GOP’s attempts to suppress voters in Nevada and Pennsylvania.

-In our latest victory, Pennsylvania has agreed with us that ballots postmarked by Election Day must count, even if they are received afterward.
+In a recent victory, Pennsylvania has ruled that ballots postmarked by Election Day must count, even if they are received afterward.

 While changing the received by deadline for absentee ballots is a vital step states must take in light of USPS delays, it alone is not enough.